|

 29. She smiled expectantly

-when Bri came into view and held her arms open to invite his
+when Bri came into view and held her arms open wide in

 30. She was something an